 You must be using .jpeg or .png file formats for images.
 That’s fine.
 Both of them are open standards.
 So, there’s no need to change formats here.

 .mp3 format has already been discontinued.
 But, you are still using this file format for music.
-If you want to use an open-source music format, you can use .ogg file format.
+If you want to use an open-source music format, you can use the .ogg file format.

-If you want to listen to music in such a way that sounds similar to listening from CD, you shall use FLAC audio coding format.
+If you want to listen to music in such a way that sounds similar to listening from CD, you shall use the FLAC audio coding format.
 With this format, you’ll be able to hear lossless compression of digital audio.

 You must be using video formats like MPEG-4.
 If you want to use an open container format, you shall move over to MKV.
 But, it’s not just about the video.
 When it’s about formats, there are 2 things; containers and codecs.
 Even though you are using MKV container, the codecs will be MPEG-4 for video and AAC for audio and both of them are proprietary formats.

-If you start making a switch like I told above, then that’s good.
+If you start making a switch as I told above, then that’s good.
 But still, you won’t be living a complete open-source lifestyle because there are many areas of games where open-source is yet to come.

-I’m not convincing you to totally make a switch, because you will have to sacrifice a lot of things if you make a switch for everything mentioned above.
+I’m not convincing you to make a switch, because you will have to sacrifice a lot of things if you make a switch for everything mentioned above.
 Instead, you can slowly make a switch.
-You can start using open-source softwares and file formats in your Windows or macOS computer and later switch over to Linux or FreeBSD.
+You can start using open-source software and file formats in your Windows or macOS computer and later switch over to Linux or FreeBSD.
 If you are interested and if you are ready to sacrifice a lot of things including the latest games that you play, you shall start using free and open-source operating systems too.